L. S. Ayres: Sales

 After its initial stock offering in the 1950s, the company's profits grew, with earnings over $47 million in 1956, a company record up to that time.
 In 1957, profits set another record, more than $50 million in sales, with $1.2 million in net earnings, or $3.09 per common share.
 In fiscal year 1966, Ayres had sales of $106.3 million, with net income of $3.1 million, or $2.51 per share.
 On 31 July 1971, after years of annual profits, Ayres reported a quarterly loss of $404,000.

 In the 1980s, after becoming part of Associated Dry Goods, Ayres added new locations, remodeled out-of-date stores, and was a profitable subsidiary.
 In 1985, the Ayres Glendale branch in Indianapolis ranked second among the 438 Associated Dry Goods stores in profitability.
 Only the Lord & Taylor flagship store in New York City, another Associated Dry Goods subsidiary, ranked higher.
-In 1985, Ayres stores enjoyed at least a 60 percent market share in the most of the cities where it operated its stores.
+In 1985, Ayres stores enjoyed at least a 60 percent market share in most of the cities where it operated its stores.
 However, Ayres stores, with sales of $103 per square foot, lagged behind other May Company subsidiaries.